Curvature-Weighted Capacity Allocation: A Minimum Description Length Framework for Layer-Adaptive Large Language Model Optimization: Mathematical Foundations and Proofs

-\paragraph{Strong convexity and closed form for pruning} Here, we discuss the proof for convexity and closed form solution for pruning proposed in Eq~\eqref{eq:prune_closed} \begin{proof} The term $-bn_k\rho_k$ is linear.
+The pruning program is complementary to allocation: instead of distributing additional capacity, it assigns layer-wise sparsity while enforcing a global target.
+We now prove the closed-form characterization in Eq.~\eqref{eq:prune_closed}. \begin{proof} The term $-bn_k\rho_k$ is linear.
 If $\psi$ is strongly convex, $\eta q_k^{\kappa}\psi(\rho_k)$ is strongly convex for $q_k > 0$, making the full objective strongly convex.
 The feasible set $[0,1]^K \cap \{\sum_k n_k\rho_k \ge S\}$ is convex and compact, so a unique minimizer exists.

 The constraint $\sum_k n_k\rho_k \ge S$ is a lower-bound constraint, so the Lagrangian is formed by subtracting the dual term: